LiveHelperChat/doc/docs/bot/rest-api.md

 In response have something like this.
 Pay attention second text message is send as system message.

 ![](/img/bot/rest-api-debug.png)

+## How to handle API Errors?

+The easiest way is set fallback trigger on `Default trigger to execute`.
+If API works correctly your defined output combination will be executed.

 ## Video usage example